Cross Border Taxation

 By: Angela Preteau

 As baby boomers age and technology makes it possible for people and businesses to operate globally, economic changes make it appealing for people and businesses to purchase investment property globally.
 As well as the increase in the sharing of financial information between countries, cross border taxation issues become key for cross border employment, entrepreneurship or asset ownership, as does the issue of residency and U.S. citizenship.
 Advisors who work with affluent boomers must be prepared to discuss cross border taxation with a comprehensive general knowledge, as well as recognize and advise on how certain actions on both sides of the border affect a person’s tax situation.

-- The Affordable Care Act in the U.S. requires individuals and families to have a required amount of health insurance coverage for the entire year or you may be penalized on your tax return; U.S. citizens living outside the U.S. are automatically assumed to have the appropriate coverage
+- The Affordable Care Act in the U.S. requires individuals and families to have a required amount of health insurance coverage for the entire year.
+If they do not there may be a penalty on the tax return.
+(U.S. citizens living outside the U.S. are automatically assumed to have the appropriate coverage.)

 - The F.I.R.P.T.A. withholding tax rate will increase to 15% for sales closing after February 16, 2016 with a sale price exceeding $1,000,000; however, the 10% withholding rate will still apply if the proceeds are between $300,000 and $1,000,000 and the buyer is using the home as a principal residence

 The student will learn the key concepts surrounding residency, non-residency, immigration, emigration, taxation of U.S. citizens and residents as well as other the taxation issues surrounding cross-border transactions from a Canadian and U.S. point of view.

 The course includes all relevant recent tax changes including:

 - Lifetime gift & estate tax exemption has increased to $5,490,000 and the tax rate on amounts over the exemptions is 40%

 - Lifetime gift exemption not available for non-residents/non-citizens